Natural Approach to Taming IBS

-The gut is a complex ecosystem teeming with trillions of microbes – bacteria, fungi, and more.
+The gut is a complex ecosystem teeming with trillions of microbes, bacteria, fungi, parasites and more.
 This delicate balance is vital for digestion, nutrient absorption, and even mood regulation.
 In IBS, this balance can be disrupted by factors like:

-- Microbial Imbalance: An overgrowth of bad bacteria or a lack of good bacteria can impact digestion and cause irritation, bloating, gas, etc.
+- Microbial Imbalance: An overgrowth of bad bacteria or a lack of good bacteria can impact digestion and cause irritation, brain fog, bloating, gas, etc.

 - Food Sensitivities: Hidden sensitivities to gluten, dairy, or other foods can trigger inflammation and discomfort.